Medical and Hospital Consultation

 Medical settings are complex organizations requiring expertise in health care intervention, business skills, and people management.
 Most leaders and managers have extensive training in medical care, and often in business.
 Few have training in the people side of business.
 It is this area that can make or break the quality of care delivered by your system.

-The hallmark of HerschDeMaio Associates is designing services targeted to the unique needs of our clients.
-HerschDeMaio believes that consultation is a process and not an event.
-We prefer to work with clients to understand and solve their problems in a teaming fashion.
-We work with you to find the root causes of problems and develop systems fitting your organization which are necessary to effect lasting change.
+The hallmark of Dr. DeMaio’s approach is designing services targeted to the unique needs of his clients.
+Consultation is a process and not an event.
+He works with you to understand and solve your problems in a teaming fashion.
+The goal is to get to the root causes of problems and develop systems fitting your organization so as to effect lasting change.

 Change in the Health Care Delivery System